BenchLabs/bench-technology-handbook/culture-and-principles.md

 So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Honouring Time_, we must ensure that they live within the boundaries set by _Keep it Human_, _Be Responsible_, _Get Scrappy_, _Take a Stand_, and _Default Open_.
 If this all seems a bit complicated, don't worry: there's a system.

-## How we created the Technology Principles

-### Step 1

-We wrote down what dissatisfied us about our existing culture, and grouped these statements of dissatisfaction into themes.

-### Step 2

-For each theme, we described aspects of a culture that we would prefer to what we're currently seeing.
-We took these ideas, grouped like concepts together, and wrote them in list format.
-This list was our first draft of the culture we wanted to create.

-### Step 3

-We converted each list item into an axiom.
-Where possible, we wrote axioms that covered multiple list items.

-> Axiom: a statement or proposition which is regarded as being established, accepted, or self-evidently true.

-The discipline of creating axioms forced us to be very specific in defining the building blocks of the culture we wanted to create.
-The number of axioms in each theme is small, but when read as a group they evoke a beautiful, complex vision for what our culture can be.

-### Step 5

-For each theme, define an instruction that logically follows its axioms.
-These instructions are our principles: Create Value, Foster Growth, and Honour Time.

 ## A test suite for our culture

-Each of the Technology Principles has a set of supporting principles. _Create Value_, _Foster Growth_, and _Honour Time_ are instructions, and their supporting principles are assertions.
-These assertions answer the question: "what needs to be true for a conversation to be consistent with this principle?"
-In practice, we've found that each assertion maps nicely to a Bench principle (though this isn't a hard requirement).
-This has a really interesting side effect: each assertion effectively becomes a unit test for a conversation.
+The axioms collectively answer the question: "what needs to be true for a conversation to be consistent with this principle?"
+This has a really interesting side effect: each axiom effectively becomes a unit test for a conversation.

-For example, the supporting principle `We are most likely to do high-value work when we see it as necessary to advance a cause that we believe in` is a way to "test" whether a conversation is consistent with both _Create Value_ and _Take a Stand_.
-Similarly, `Successes and failures are important because of what we learn from them` is a way to "test" whether a conversation is consistent with both _Foster Growth_ and _Default Open_.
+For example, the axiom `We are most likely to do high-value work when we see it as necessary to advance a cause that we believe in` is a way to "test" whether a conversation is consistent with _Create Value_.
+Similarly, `Successes and failures are important because of what we learn from them` is a way to "test" whether a conversation is consistent with _Foster Growth_.

-All together, the supporting principles act as a test suite for our culture.
+All together, the axioms act as a test suite for our culture.
 Every conversation we have, whether async or realtime, in a PR or in a Google Doc, can be run through the test suite to determine whether it is consistent with the culture we're creating.

 Consider the following (made up but not uncommon) conversation: